 106.4.1 Issuance.
 The application, plans, specifications, computations and other data filed by an applicant for a permit shall be reviewed by the building official.
 Such plans may be reviewed by other departments of this jurisdiction to verify compliance with any applicable laws under their jurisdiction.
 If the building official finds that the work described in an application for a permit and the plans, specifications and other data filed therewith conform to the requirements of this code and other pertinent laws and ordinances, and that the fees specified in Section 107 have been paid, the building official shall issue a permit therefor to the applicant.
-However, the building official, in his discretion, may refuse to issue a building permit for construction to be performed by any contractor if such contractor has failed to complete corrections required on three or more other construction projects.
-In the event the building official shall refuse to issue a permit, the applicant may appeal to the council; and the council may, in its discretion, sustain the decision of the building official or may order that the permit be issued.

-When the building official issues the permit where plans are required, the building official shall endorse in writing or stamp the plans and specifications APPROVED REVIEWED.
-Such approved reviewed plans and specification shall not be changed, modified or altered without authorizations from the building official, and work regulated by this code shall be done in accordance with the approved reviewed plans.
+When the building official issues the permit where plans are required, the building official shall endorse in writing or stamp the plans and specifications REVIEWED.
+Such reviewed plans and specification shall not be changed, modified or altered without authorizations from the building official, and work regulated by this code shall be done in accordance with the reviewed plans.

-The building official may issue a permit for the construction of part of a building or structure before the entire plans and specifications for the whole building or structure have been submitted or approved reviewed, provided adequate information and detailed statements have been filed complying with all pertinent requirements of this code.
+The building official may issue a permit for the construction of part of a building or structure before the entire plans and specifications for the whole building or structure have been submitted or reviewed, provided adequate information and detailed statements have been filed complying with all pertinent requirements of this code.
 The holder of a partial permit shall proceed without assurance that the permit for the entire building or structure will be granted.